 - certain medical conditions

 Genetics account for the majority of a person’s height.
-Studies on fraternal twins show that the biggest factor in determining a person’s body type is heredity.

 Quite simply, if a person’s parents are tall, it is more likely that the person will also be tall.
 If a person’s parents are short, it is much more likely that the person will be short as well.

 Sex is another biologic factor that plays a role in determining a person’s total height.
 Women tend to have less total height potential than men.

 Certain medical conditions can also play a role in determining a person’s height.
 The following conditions can change the way a person grows during childhood:

 - any condition requiring the prolonged use of steroids